Audition Procedure for entry 2023

 Some further background information:

-This is just a few of our alumni who have gone to live their dream and perform on stage for a living, many of the below professionals also teach at MPA, when their schedule allows:
+These are just a few of our alumni who have gone to live their dream and perform on stage for a living, many of the below professionals also teach at MPA, when their schedule allows:

 Kellianna Jay – Ensemble Dreamgirls, UK Tour